Meeting Standards: IPC 6012 Class 3 Annular Ring

 Designing reliable in-pad vias also requires that designers make decisions regarding annular rings on the interior and exterior layers of a PCB.
 Annular rings on the interior layers are called non-functional pads, and designers should consider removing them under certain conditions.
 On the exterior layers, annular rings will determine which type of via structure (laser microvia or drilled-and-filled) to use in a multilayer PCB.

-The annular ring diameter must be at least 50 microns for pads on the external board layers for plated through-hole vias according to Class 3 standards.
-For non-functional pads on plated through-hole vias, the annular ring diameter must be at least 25 microns.
-Unsupported via pads must be at least 150 microns, and via pads should be located at least 0.006” away from adjacent copper features.
+The minimum hole size for a minimum annular ring diameter must be at least 50 microns for pads on the external board layers for plated through-hole vias according to Class 3 standards.
+For non-functional pads on plated through-hole vias, the minimum annular ring diameter must be at least 25 microns.
+Unsupported minimum hole size for via pads must be at least 150 microns, and via pads should be located at least 0.006” away from adjacent copper features.

-The end goal of Class 3 annular ring size specifications is to minimize the chances of mechanical failure during operation.
-These standards are very important for ensuring the reliability of SMT components and fine-pitch BGAs mounted on your PCB.
+The end goal of Class 3 annular ring size specifications is to minimize the chances of circuit board mechanical failure during operation.
+These standards are very important for ensuring the reliability of SMT components and fine-pitch BGAs mounted on your printed circuit board.

 No matter how you fanout a large BGA know that Altium Designer has your back